 School meals cost £10.00 per week, payable on Monday morning.
 If your child is absent the credit for the school meal will be carried forward.
 If for some reason you find yourself getting into financial difficulty please speak with a member of the office staff as soon as possible.

 Children in years 3 – 6 can have a school meal or a packed lunch.
-Please click the following link for the, School Menu
+Please click the following link for the, Spring Menu

 If you decide to give your child a packed lunch, please follow the recommendations.

 If you would like some ideas on what a Healthy Packed Lunch looks like.
 Click on the link below for some ideas